A. Factory-assembled extruded aluminum-clad wood hung window

 A. Balance System: Spring balances connected to sash and concealed within the jamb liner.
 Incorporates locking pivot shoe when tilted 90º.

-B. Locks/Keepers/Finger Latches: High-pressure, corrosion resistant, die cast zinc recessed sash lock/keeper factory installed.
+B. Locks/Keepers/Finger Latches: High-pressure, corrosion resistant, die cast zinc sash lock/keeper factory installed.
 Two sash locks on units with 32” frame width or greater.
-Recessed finger latches for restraining lower sash.
+Finger latches for restraining lower sash.
 Finish shall be baked enamel.
 Locks meet or exceed requirements by AAMA 1302.5.

 Sun Windows are certified to the following programs, using Independent Testing Laboratories.